-The school has a well-stocked library run by Mrs Weston, our librarian.
+The school has a well-stocked library run by parent volunteers.
 Once a week, the children are encouraged to choose a book to bring home to read or share with parents.

 ATTENDANCE

 Parents must ensure that children receive full time education by regular attendance at school (Section 7 of the 1996 Education Act).